 Reduce the temperature to medium heat and sprinkle the veggies with 2-3 tablespoons of all-purpose flour.
 Mix well to combine the flour with the vegetables.
 Stirring continuously, slowly adding the chicken stock followed by the raw chicken pieces.

 Bring the soup to a boil, then reduce the heat to a simmer, cover, and cook for 15 minutes.
 Stir in the orzo and continue to cook, uncovered, for an additional 15 minutes.
 Stir often.

 Remove the chicken from the soup and shred or chop it into small bite-size pieces.
 Return the cooked chicken back to the soup and add the fresh lemon juice and frozen peas.
-Continue to cook for an additional 2-3 minutes.
 Season with additional salt and black pepper, as needed.